Vietnam.vn - Nền tảng quảng bá Việt Nam

 Seismoscope: the first "moving recording" device in history

-One of the earliest milestones in the journey to measuring earthquakes was the appearance of a device called a seismoscope, invented in China around 132 AD by the scholar Zhang Heng.
+One of the earliest milestones in the journey to measuring earthquakes was the advent of a device called a seismoscope, invented in China around 132 AD by the scholar Zhang Heng.

-The seismoscope did not record data for analysis like modern devices, but was intended to detect whether an earthquake had occurred, and indicate the direction of the shaking of the ground.
-The device consisted of a large circular copper vessel containing a pendulum sensitive to movement.
+The seismoscope did not record data for analysis like modern devices, but only aimed to detect whether an earthquake had occurred, and indicate the direction of the shaking of the ground.
+This device consisted of a large circular copper vessel, inside which was a pendulum sensitive to movement.
 When an earthquake occurred, the pendulum would oscillate and drop a metal ball into the mouth of a copper frog on the outside, indicating the direction of the shaking.

-Although this device did not indicate a specific magnitude or time, it marked the beginning of seismology, demonstrating scientific thinking and innovation beyond its time.
+Although the device did not indicate a specific magnitude or time, it marked the beginning of seismology, demonstrating scientific thinking and innovation beyond its time.

 The birth of the seismograph and the seismic scale

-It wasn’t until the late 19th century that the science of seismology had a truly groundbreaking tool: the seismograph.
-This device allowed the ground movements caused by earthquakes to be recorded in a linear graph.
-From this, scientists could analyze the exact timing, amplitude, and characteristics of earthquakes.
+It wasn’t until the late 19th century that seismology had a truly groundbreaking tool: the seismograph.
+This device allowed the ground motions caused by earthquakes to be recorded in a linear graph, allowing scientists to accurately analyze the timing, amplitude, and characteristics of earthquakes.

 In 1935, American seismologist Charles Richter developed the Richter scale, a quantitative system based on seismic wave amplitude to determine the magnitude of earthquakes.
-This was a major step forward, because for the first time humans had a unified and widely applicable scale for comparing earthquakes.
+This was an important step forward, because for the first time, humans had a unified and widely applicable scale to compare earthquakes.

 The Mw scale is not only more accurate for large earthquakes, but also better able to measure earthquakes that occur in remote areas or deep under the sea.